 Ashfaq Ahmed

-I am a fifth-year Ph.D. candidate at Brown University.
-More specifically, I work with Prof. Monica M. Wilhelmus and Prof. Baylor Fox-Kemper on understanding how has the recent global warming, as an external perturbation, fundamentally influenced the inherent multi-scale balance of the ocean.
+I am a physical oceanographer and a climate modeler by training.
+Currently, I am doing my postdoc at the Nakayama Lab with Prof. Yoshihiro Nakayama.
+During my Ph.D., I worked with Prof. Monica M. Wilhelmus and Prof. Baylor Fox-Kemper on understanding how has the recent global warming, as an external perturbation, fundamentally influenced the inherent multi-scale balance of the ocean.

 In Physical Oceanography, a common challenge is that most of the small scale processes–where mixing, energy exchange, and nutrient transport are the most active–are often the most difficult to observe and resolve.
-I use high-resolution satellite remote sensing tools, in-situ observation and ocean models to understand and characterize –
+I use high-resolution satellite remote sensing tools, in-situ observation and ocean models to characterize how ocean operates at multi-scale level and how is it linked to our climate dynamics.
+In this picture, I am summarizing the key questions I answered with my research so far:

 I grew up in Dhaka, Bangladesh.
 Before starting my Ph.D., I completed my B.Sc. in mechanical engineering from Bangladesh University of Engineering and Technology (BUET).
 My undergraduate research was primarily focused on heat transfer, vibration, and sustainable development.

-I am always interested in discussing science (particularly oceanography, astronomy, and physics) and theology.
+I am always interested in discussing science (particularly marine life, astronomy, quantum biology and physics) and theology.
 To its reflection, I regularly write and post them on my newsletter.
 You are welcome to subscribe and get a weekly update on my research and findings!

 Affiliations and Funding